prometheus/jmx_exporter/docs/standalone/COMBINED_MODE.md

 Description:

-- Runs the Standalone JMX Exporter runs as a separate application to your application, and collects JMX MBean metrics via RMI.
+- The Standalone JMX Exporter runs as a separate application to your application, and collects JMX MBean metrics via RMI.
 - Port is used for HTTP mode.

 ## OpenTelemetry Configuration